SonyShrestha/VBP_Joint_Project/README.md

 The proposed high level architecture is employed for the P1 delivery methodology.

-# SpicyBytes P2 Delivery : Formatted Zone and Exploitation Zone
+## P2: Formatted Zone and Exploitation Zone

 ## DAGs